Who Is Chuck Close?

 For the first decade of his life, Close's childhood was more or less stable.
 But when he was 11, tragedy struck, when his father died and his mother fell ill with breast cancer.
 Close's own health took a terrible turn around this time as well, when a kidney infection landed him in bed for almost a year.

 Through all of this, however, Close deepened his love for painting and art in general.
-At the age of 14, he saw an exhibition of Jackson Pollack paintings.
-Pollack's style and flair had a great impact on Close, and, as he later recounted, it made him determined to become an artist.
+At the age of 14, he saw an exhibition of Jackson Pollock paintings.
+Pollock's style and flair had a great impact on Close, and, as he later recounted, it made him determined to become an artist.

 Close eventually enrolled at the University of Washington, graduating in 1962 and immediately heading east to Yale to study for a Master of Fine Arts from the university's Art and Architecture School.

-Steeped heavy in the abstract world, Close radically changed his focus at Yale, opting for what would become his signature style: photo-realism.
-Using a process he came to describe as "knitting," Close created large-format Polaroids of models that he then recreated on large canvases.
+Steeped heavily in the abstract world, Close radically changed his focus at Yale, opting for what would become his signature style: photorealism.
+Using a process he came to describe as "knitting," Close created large-format Polaroids of models that he then re-created on large canvases.

-This early work was bold, intimate and up-front, replicating the particular details of his selected faces.
+This early work was bold, intimate and up-front, replicating the particular details of his selected faces, a fact made all the more compelling when considering that Close also suffers from the neurological condition prosopagnosia, or face-blindness, which prevents him from recognizing faces.
 In addition, his pieces blurred the distinction between painting and photography in a way that had never been done before.
 His techniques too were noteworthy, in particular his application of color, which helped pave the way for the development of the inkjet printer.

 By the 1970s, Close's work was shown in the world's finest galleries, and he was widely considered one of America's best contemporary artists.